sergioisidoro/goflow/branches/refactoring/docs/source/patterns.rst

 Motivation
 **********

 The Exclusive Choice pattern allows the thread of control to be directed to a specific (subsequent) task depending on the outcome of a preceding task, the values of elements of specific data elements in the process, the results of an expression evaluation or some other form of programmatic selection mechanism.
-The routing decision is made dynamically allowing it to be deferred to the latest possible moment at runtime.
+The routing decision is made dynamically allowing it to be deferred to the latest possible moment at instances.

 AND-Join Pattern
 ++++++++++++++++